 While getting braces put on in itself is a painless process, the teeth, lips, cheeks and tongue may become sore in the following days (and for up to a week or two) while they adjust to your new hardware.
-You may also experience some mild discomfort for a few days after your adjustment appointments.
+You may also experience some mild discomfort for a few days after your adjustment appointments when your braces are tightened.

 Eating can be a bit of a challenge during these times; you may not only have to modify what types of foods you eat, but how you prepare and actually eat them.
 Being armed with knowing what to eat and making sure your kitchen is stocked with those foods is the best way to minimize discomfort (and hunger) during these phases of your orthodontic treatment.

-In order to help you prepare for these transition periods, we’ve compiled a list of the top foods to eat when you first get braces…or any time your teeth and mouth are sore.
+In order to help you prepare for these transition periods, we’ve compiled a list of the top foods to eat when you first get braces, after an adjustment or tightening, or any time your teeth and mouth are sore.

 In addition to choosing softer foods like the ones on the list above, following these tips will make eating with braces much easier: